kx-Huang/ECE4721J/lab/lab_2/README.md

-# ECE4721J Lab 2: Hadoop
+# ECE4721J Lab 2: `Hadoop`

+Goals:
+- Install `Hadoop`
+- Setup a `Hadoop` cluster
+- Run a simple test program

 ## I. Hadoop
-The Apache™ Hadoop® project develops open-source software for reliable, scalable, distributed computing.
+The `Apache™ Hadoop®` project develops open-source software for reliable, scalable, distributed computing.

 - Distributed processing of large data sets across clusters of computers
 - Sale up from single servers to thousands of machines, each offering local computation and storage